Barracuda (Marvel Comics): Critical reception

 Devin Friend of Screen Rant asserted, "Far and away the most popular villain from the Punisher MAX comics, Barracuda has become one of the most iconic enemies that Frank Castle has faced.
 A giant of a man whose massive stature is almost as terrifying as his evil heart, he is one of The Punisher's few opponents who survived to fight multiple times."
 Grant DeArmitt of CBR.com ranked Barracuda 3rd in their "Punisher Villains Ranked: The 10 Worst Frank Castle Ever Faced" list.
 Ewan Paterson of WhatCulture ranked Barracuda 5th in their "10 Messed Up Marvel Villains You Won't Believe Exist" list.

+Other characters named Barracuda

+A character named Barracuda appeared as a member of Joseph Manfredi's Heavy Mettle.
+During the Dark Reign storyline, Norman Osborn recruits Barracuda and the rest of Heavy Mettle to join the Shadow Initiative.

 Other versions

 The Punisher series Barracuda debuted in is set outside the eponymous character's primary continuity, taking place in a parallel universe known as "Earth-200111."

 Eminem/The Punisher

 Barracuda is hired by the Parents Music Resource Center to assassinate Eminem, whom he was childhood friends with.
 He captures both Eminem and the Punisher, but is killed when the former escapes, acquires a chainsaw, and butchers him with it.